Saints Peter and Paul Church (Petersburg, Iowa): Architecture

-The church is, by far, the dominate structure in the village of Petersburg.
+The church is, by far, the dominant structure in the village of Petersburg.
 The cross-shaped structure is 150 by 54 ft, and 74 ft wide at the transept.
 The tall central tower and spire on the main facade rises 145 ft.
 It is flanked by two 120 ft towers on the corners of the facade.
 The side elevations are six bays long, including the corner tower and the transept.
 Each bay features a large lancet window below a grouping of three small lancet windows in a wall dormer above.
 Rose windows replace the window groups in the wall dormers on the transept.
 In the rear of the structure is a polygonal apse surrounded by a rectangular sacristy.

 School

 Prior to 1987 Saints Peter and Paul School served as the parish school.